 These healthy and tiny little seeds are great because you can mix them into just about anything, from salads to your favorite keto shake.
 They are also a great source of fiber and calcium on the keto diet.
-One tablespoon of chia seeds contain 90 mg of calcium.
+One tablespoon of chia seeds contains 90 mg of calcium.

 Almonds are one of the best snacks to eat on keto because they have it all: they’re low in carbs, high in fat and protein, and even contain a nice amount of calcium.
-A one ounce serving of almonds delivers 80 mg of calcium.
+A one-ounce serving of almonds delivers 80 mg of calcium.